 We’ve aaallllll been there at one time or another — for me it was just yesterday morning.
 I walked into the kitchen, and my nose was assaulted with a very unpleasant odor…

 First I checked to see if our Weimaraner puppy had left any “presents” when my back was turned; nope.
 Next I checked the trash and pantry for any rotten fruits or veggies; nope.
 Then I noticed the smell was getting stronger as I neared the sink, and that’s when it dawned on me that it was our garbage disposal!

 And I was actually kind of relieved that was all it was.
 I mean it only makes sense that things get gunked up in there and that eventually it might need a little extra TLC to keep it smelling fresh and clean.
 Plus, cleaning your garbage disposal is actually really easy, especially when you keep a batch of these DIY garbage disposal cleaner tabs on hand!

-How To Make Homemade Garbage Disposal Cleaning Tabs
+How To Make Homemade Garbage Disposal Cleaner Tabs

 Five minutes of prep will yield enough of these homemade garbage disposal bombs to last several months.
 I’ve made them in the past, but when I ran out about a month ago, I didn’t have enough baking soda on hand to make another batch — and then I forgot to add it to my grocery list. #fail